The self-supervised spectral-spatial attention-based transformer network for automated, accurate prediction of crop nitrogen status from UAV imagery: Method and Materials

+This work aims to develop a new method for accurately estimating N status in crops (i.e., wheat in this case) based on crop images at the canopy scale.
+There are four types of N treatments, including High, Medium, Low and Control, our task is to classify the images into these four categories automatically. {Fig.~\ref{FIG:5}} b) shows images collected from different plots with different treatments.
+We randomly cropped them into $224 \times 224$ patches for the drone images and generated the unlabeled images for SSL.
+In this work, 4,800,000 images are generated.
+The SSL training uses the AdamW optimizer (Loshchilov and Hutter, 2017) and a batch size of 64, distributed over 3 GPUs (GeForce RTX 2080 Ti).
+The learning rate is linearly ramped up during the first ten epochs as 1e-3.
+After this warmup, we decay the learning rate with a cosine schedule.
+The weight decay also follows a cosine schedule from 0.04 to 0.4.

+The detailed configuration of the proposed SSVT and ViT is shown in {Table.~\ref{table:2}}.
+It has 12 encoder layers.
+The dimension of keys is 384.
+To achieve the best performance of the model, we have tested it with two input sizes.
+As remote sensing data, the larger input covers a larger area and more spatial features can be covered.
+One input size is $224 \times 224$, which is the default input size for most deep learning algorithms.
+The other is $384 \times 384$, which is 1.5 times of the default size.

-\ In this case, we first evaluate the performance of the proposed CSVT for automated crop N prediction with the input size of 224×224.
-Then we evaluate the performance of the model on a larger input of 384×384.
-For different model comparisons, we have selected the four most widely used and state-of-the-art CNNs.
-Two commonly used CNN-based classification models, ResNet and EfficientNet and their state-of-the-art versions RegNet \cite{Radosavovic2020Designing} and EfficientNetV2 \cite{Tan2021EfficientNetV2:}, are selected for performance comparison.
-The general network structure of CNN models can be summarized as {Fig.~\ref{FIG:5}} a), which consists of a stem, followed by the body part, and head classifier (average pooling followed by a fully connected layer) that predicts output classes.
+The general network structure of selected models for comparison can be summarized as {Fig.~\ref{FIG:7}} a), which consists of a stem, followed by the body part, and head classifier (average pooling followed by a fully connected layer) that predicts output classes.
 The body part is composed of 4 stages that operate at progressively reduced resolution, and each stage consists of a sequence of identical blocks.
-The identical blocks of each CNN are shown in {Fig.~\ref{FIG:7}} b,c,d,e.
+The identical blocks of each model are shown in {Fig.~\ref{FIG:7}} b,c,d,e.
 For direct comparisons and to isolate benefits resulting from network design, the configuration of the models is based on the trained parameters, in which 20 million parameters are selected as the baseline in this work.
 Based on this, the ResNet with 50 layers, EfficientNet\_B5, RegNetY -4.0G, EfficientNetv2\_small are selected for comparison.